tefkah/thesis-writing/Proponents and Opponents of Thermodynamic Limit.md

 ctime: 20210503100035
 ---

-# Proponents and opponents of thermodynamic limit
+# Proponents and Opponents of Thermodynamic Limit

 @Butterfield2011,@Callender2001,@Menon2011 and @Palacios2018 argue that the thermodynamic limit is fake, while @Bangu 2009, @Batterman2005, and @Batterman2011 and @Morrisson2012 say that it is essential.